 Earth-relative composites of selected dynamic and thermodynamic quantities are constructed for the most-accurate and least-accurate ensemble forecasts for AC16 (forecasts shown in Figs. 4.3a,b) to compare the evolution of features and processes influencing AC16 between these respective categories of forecasts and to expand upon the ESA results.
 There is variability in the positions of AC16 among the most-accurate ensemble forecasts and among the least-accurate ensemble forecasts (Fig. 4.3a), such that composite smoothing occurs.
-Therefore, selected dynamic and thermodynamic quantities that are representative of features and processes influencing AC16 for each forecast in order to compare these quantities between the most-accurate and least-accurate ensemble forecasts without needing to account for composite smoothing.
-A bootstrap resampling without replacement test following the second procedure described in section 2b(5) is used to determine whether there are statistically significant differences in the area-averaged quantities between the most-accurate and least-accurate and least-accurate ensemble forecasts.
+Therefore, selected dynamic and thermodynamic quantities that are representative of features and processes influencing AC16 are area-averaged within a 1000-km radius from the center of AC16 for each forecast in order to compare these quantities between the most-accurate and least-accurate ensemble forecasts without needing to account for composite smoothing.
+A bootstrap resampling without replacement test following the second procedure described in section 2b(5) is used to determine whether there are statistically significant differences in the area-averaged quantities between the most-accurate and least-accurate ensemble forecasts.